Sarah Granger Kimball

 Sarah Melissa Granger Kimball (December 29, 1818 – December 1, 1898) was a 19th-century Latter-day Saint advocate for women's rights and early leader in the Relief Society of the Church of Jesus Christ of Latter-day Saints.
-Kimball's involvement in the church led to the establishment of the women's Relief Society as well as participation in the national suffrage movement.
+Sarah's involvement in the church led to the establishment of the women's Relief Society, as well as participation in the national suffrage movement.